indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_managing_projects.rst

 ===========================================

 Target functions in ``PyOxidizer`` configuration files return objects that may be *runnable*.
-For example, a :ref:`config_type_python_executable` returned by a target function that defines a Python executable binary can be *run* by executing a new process.
+For example, a :py:class:`PythonExecutable` returned by a target function that defines a Python executable binary can be *run* by executing a new process.

 The ``pyoxidizer run`` command is used to attempt to *run* an object returned by a build target.
 It is effectively ``pyoxidizer build`` followed